 ASE, NetApp partnership brings new cloud solutions to SMEs

-Two Australian software giants have partnered to create two new cloud management offerings that will service data centres and small and medium enterprises worldwide.
+Two Australian software giants have partnered to create two new cloud management offerings that will service data centers and small and medium enterprises worldwide.

 ASE, one of Australia's top 10 trusted cloud providers, selected NetApp for the partnership, primarily for its strengths in providing webscaling and private storage expertise.